 Applicants successful in gaining entry to this program will be offered a place at either university based on their stated enrolment location preferences listed on their JMP direct online university application.
 There is no guarantee that candidates will be allocated their preferred location.

 This degree requires students to participate in clinical placements in NSW Health facilities.
 During placements, students will be subject to policies and procedures laid down by NSW Health.
-Students must also meet all NSW Health verification requirements before attending clinical placement.
-For more information, visit the University of Newcastle website.
+Students must also meet all NSW Health verification requirements before attending.

-Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1 and those students enrolling at the University of New England are also required to obtain a Working With Children Check.
+Students enrolling in this degree are required to obtain a WorkCover-approved Provide First Aid Certificate during semester 1; those students enrolling at the University of New England are also required to obtain a Working with Children Check.

-Career opportunities: General practitioner, emergency doctor, surgeon, medical specialist, paediatrician, obstetrician and gynaecologist,psychiatrist, diagnostic specialist (eg radiologists pathologist), medical administrator, public health physician, medical researcher.
+General practitioner, emergency doctor, surgeon, paediatrician, obstetrician and gynaecologist, psychiatrist, diagnostic specialist (eg radiologists pathologist), medical administrator, public health physician, medical researcher.

-Practical experience: Opportunity to complete placements in urban, regional and rural settings across Australia.
-Our clinical teachers are highly skilled and many have national and international recognition as experts in their field.
+Opportunity to complete placements in urban, regional and rural settings across Australia.
+Our clinical teachers are highly-skilled national and international experts in their field.
 Your clinical experience will begin in the first semester and increase throughout the degree.
 You will gain a range of professional experiences and an in-depth understanding of the patient journey as you meet with patients and carers, visit hospital wards and outpatient clinics, and spend time with doctors in practice.
 You will develop an understanding of global health systems and have opportunities to undertake clinical placements and exchanges abroad.
-The Doctorate of Medicine affords the opportunity for hands-on research experience supported by active medical researchers.
+Throughout the program there is opportunity for hands-on research experience supported by active medical researchers.

 In addition to submitting a UAC application, you must: